builtwebtough/portfolio/README.md

 # portfolio
-This repository is currently being setup for my Web Frontend development portfolio. check back for updates as i will be periodically uploading content.
+This repository is currently being setup for my Web Development portfolio. check back for updates as i will be periodically uploading content.